 Homeschool High School Transcripts: The 26 Basic Credits You Need

 First, let me say something very important: There is not ONE right way to homeschool.

 However, it is helpful to have some guidelines in choosing courses for the transcript.
 I am going to share the requirements from the homeschool umbrella school where I have served as the upper-classmen advisor for years.

 1) Each state has different requirements for graduation.
 You can check Homeschool Legal Defense Association’s website for this information.
-(We are not affiliates, but we highly recommend their organization and that you also join.)

 2) Check your local colleges to see what they are looking for in their incoming freshmen.
 (College websites will have this info.)

 3) Our umbrella school’s requirements are on the high side but have been useful in creating powerful transcripts and getting these teens into college: